mjholub/LibRate/README.md

 This project is currently in early beta stage, bugs are expected and PRs are very welcome.

-**The first public beta instance is expected to launch by the end of December 2023.**
+**The first public beta instance is expected to launch in Q1 2024.
+Bleeding edge branch can be found [here](https://codeberg.org/mjh/LibRate/src/branch/dev)**

 # Table of contents
 <!-- toc -->